RAIL BARON Board Game- Frequently Asked Questions

 What is Rail Baron® now?

-trademark of Intersystem Concepts, Inc. (ICI) for its series of railroad-themed games.
+Intersystem Concepts, Inc. (ICI) for its series of railroad-themed games.

 Is the old Rail Baron board game currently being published?